yelouafi/adtstream/README.md

-# ADTStreams

 See [Blog Post]

 Streams built using the following ingredients

 - Promises
 - Algebraic Data Types (ADT)
-- Pure FP (Haskell like) code.

-Thus the name *ADT Streams*.
+Hence the name *ADT Streams*.

-They can be programmed just like any other recursive ADT by pattern matching and recursion.
+# Usage

+In the server, install from npm

+    npm install adts

+Then import

+    var Stream = require("adts").Stream;

+Using the ES6 module syntax

+    import { Stream } from "adts";

+In the browser the bundle exposes a global `adts` variable, so you can use it like

+    var Stream = adts.Stream;

 # Transpiling ES6 sources

-There are already compiled js files in the destination folders so you can skip the compile stage

-- for the server, in the `lib` directory
-- for the browser, in the `bundle` directory

-Requirements

-- Node.js (or iojs)
-- Install [Babel][1] : `npm install -g babel` in order to compile the ES6 code
+`npm install` to install dependencies; this will install dev dependencies `Babel` for ES6 transpilation and `mocha` for unit tests

-- Run the following commands
+Run the following commands :
 - `npm run compile` to compile for Node.js, the compiled code will go to the `lib` directory
-    - `npm run bundle`to compile for the browser, compiled code in the `bundle`directory
+- `npm run bundle` to compile for the browser, compiled code go to the `bundle`directory

-In the browser, The `Stream` class is exposed in the global scope (for uses outside browserify)
+Or simply use `npm run build` to execute both commands.

-In the server, you can play with the examples in the `examples` directory, you can run the ES6 file directly by
+In the server, you can run the ES6 examples in the `examples` directory directly by

 `babel-node examples/[file.js]`